Throat Cancer Treatment in India

 Radiation Therapy- Brachytherapy involves placement of radioactive beads close to a tumor.
 3-D radiation beam therapy and intensity-modulated radiotherapy may be tailored to the specific shape of the tumor.

-Best Throat Cancer Specialist in India
+Best Throat Cancer Specialists and Surgeons in India

 Dr Priyanjana Acharyya Sharma is an experienced and extremely well trained Head, Neck and Throat cancer surgeon.
 She is a gold medallist in ENT and has trained in Head, Neck & Throat Cancer Surgery at Fortis Hospital.
 Apart from cancer she does all routine ENT surgeries as well.
 VIEW MORE